missionpinball/mpf-docs/displays/widget/bezier/index.rst

    close:
    precision:

-.. note:: Text widgets also have "common" widget settings for position, opacity, animations, style, etc. Those are not listed here, but are instead covered in :doc:`common widget settings </displays/widgets/common_settings>` page.
+.. note:: Bezier widgets also have "common" widget settings for position, opacity, animations, style, etc. Those are not listed here, but are instead covered in :doc:`common widget settings </displays/widgets/common_settings>` page.